waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 5 | Competition results: Position - 4/47 | Percentile - 9%
 ----

 On 12th October the agent would return home after eating one-third food.
-In the problem below against staff team super and top, our team lost because the agnet collected enough food but did not focus on returning home when the time was running out.
+In the problem below against staff team super and top, our team lost because the agent collected enough food but did not focus on returning home when the time was running out.

+We have added a condition that when less than 200 unit of time is left, pacman will focus on returning home, in any case.
+After adding this condition we won against all staff-teams on 12th october at 8am session.

+### Evolution 5 Demo

 [Cheeky-Pacmen_vs_staff_team_super_RANDOM1522_This_gives_us_the_hint_that_when_less_than_200_time_is_left_we_must_go_back.replay](uploads/2366f79908f4fc80ae96eb7a93b148b0/Cheeky-Pacmen_vs_staff_team_super_RANDOM1522_This_gives_us_the_hint_that_when_less_than_200_time_is_left_we_must_go_back.replay)

 [Cheeky-Pacmen_vs_staff_team_top_RANDOM1522_This_gives_us_hint_that_when_small_time_is_left_go_back_home.replay](uploads/358ee05c1abb31112b0bc01ff9407dfc/Cheeky-Pacmen_vs_staff_team_top_RANDOM1522_This_gives_us_hint_that_when_small_time_is_left_go_back_home.replay)

-We have added a condition that when less than 200 unit of time is left, pacman will focus on returning home, in any case.
-After adding this condition we won against all staff-teams on 12th october at 8am session.
 ![image](uploads/632378307ac162f354ba5ff8d8bdf704/image.png)

-### Evolution 5 Demo

-Demo description

 #### Strategy summary